Abusive relationships

 If you think your teen might be abusing somebody

 Understanding the consequences of abusive, violent and controlling behaviour can help your child to recognise when they might be doing damage in their relationship.
 Often, abuse can start seemingly small, with a little controlling behaviour or jealousy, such as wondering who their partner is texting, or wanting them to stop spending time with certain friends, or wishing they wouldn’t wear certain clothes.
 This can lead to controlling behaviour which may in turn lead to verbal and other types of abuse.
 Abuse can become a habit, and it can lead to more violence and crime.
 Encourage them to identify their own thoughts and behaviours early on, and avoid becoming someone they don’t want to be.
 Remind them that if they feel love for the person they are with then they should be able to trust them and give them the space and independence they need to grow.
-Controlling behaviour and getting someone to do what they want is not love it is power over that person and you can ask them to ask themselves how would they feel if they were being treated the way they are treating them.
+Controlling behaviour and getting someone to do what they want is not love it is power over that person and you can ask them to ask themselves how they would feel if they were being treated the way they are treating them.

 Sex and relationships education